-My research can be framed into the broad areas of soft condensed matter and biophysics, with especial focus to biomimetic membranes, based on lipids, block-copolymers and fluorinated amphiphiles, as well as biological membranes in living neurons.
-My work also encompasses the biophysics of artificial and biological polymers, including proteins and DNA.
-Our main research lines are the following;
+My research can be framed into the broad areas of biophysics and materials science with especial focus to biomimetic membranes, based on lipids, block-copolymers and fluorinated amphiphiles, as well as biological membranes in living neurons.
+Working in both industry and academia, my research encompasses the biophysics of artificial and biological polymers, including proteins and DNA, as well as water purification techniques and pollutants.
+Some of my current research lines are the following but not restricted to;

 Soft matter physics | Biophysics | Neuroscience | Neurophysics